shmlkv/obsidian-prompt-assistant/README.md

-# Prompt Assistant
+# AI Chat Assistant (OpenRouter)

 AI chat assistant for Obsidian with customizable prompts for any workflow.
+Supports ChatGPT, DeepSeek, Gemini, Claude, and 100+ other models.

 ![Custom Prompts](docs/Screenshot%202025-10-16%20at%2023.58.15.png)